BackupTheBerlios/hjb-svn/trunk/www/message-translation.rst

     + javax.jmx.BytesMessage

-* On both sending and receiving, the HJB message **must** include a specific name parameter (or field) that contains the version of the HJB message.
+* On both sending and receiving, the HJB message **must** include the version parameter and value HJB message.

-  - the field's name is *hjb.core.version*
+  - the version parameter name is *hjb.core.version*

-  - the field's value for HJB messages as defined in this document is *1.0*
+  - the version parameter value for HJB messages as defined in this document is *1.0*

 Message Bodies
 --------------